elba7r/system/erpnext/docs/user/manual/en/setting-up/email/sending-email.md

 # Sending Email from any Document

-In Revalue you can send any document as email (with a PDF attachment) by clicking on `Menu > Email` from any open document.
+In ERPNext you can send any document as email (with a PDF attachment) by clicking on `Menu > Email` from any open document.

 <img class="screenshot" alt="Send Email" src="{{docs_base_url}}/assets/img/setup/email/send-email.gif">